ejpsoil/inspire_soil_gpkg_template/sql/README.md

 - "sensorguid" - INSERT - Manages the creation of the GUID in INSERT
 - "sensorguidupdate" - UPDATE - Prevents the modification of the GUID in UPDATE

+## PostGis version
+In the file "create_PostGis.sql," there is a draft of SQL code for defining a data model in PostgreSQL, which mirrors the INSPIRE Geopackage structure.